 - Senju v.
 Apotex (Zymaxid): Counsel in litigation regarding follow on gatifloxacin eye drop solution reexamination patent.

 - Merck v.
-Roxane (Noxafil Suspension): Lead counsel in litigation regarding three posaconazole patents on chemical composition, polymorph and formulation; litigation currently pending.
+Roxane (Noxafil Suspension): Lead counsel in litigation regarding three posaconazole patents on chemical composition, polymorph and formulation; case settled.

 - Takeda v.
 Roxane (Uloric): Lead counsel in litigation regarding febuxostat patents covering polymorph and particle size resulting in settlement.